 A bunch of us tried other challenging courses to see how much worse our scores can be and to see if we can keep our sense of humor.
-And yes there were BIG numbers but beer after the round helped the humor to return.
+And yes there were BIG totals; but a beer after the round helped the humor to return.

-Thanks to Rick Atkins and Mike Spence who arranged many of the excursions this year and took much of the burden off me (Arthur Daltas).
+Thanks to Rick Atkins, Mike Spence and Mark Thompson who arranged many of the excursions this year and took much of the burden off Arthur Daltas.

-We played a new record 25 excursions, up from 15 in prior years.
-Four courses were new to our group: Blackstone, Crystal Lake, Merrimack Valley, and Four Oaks.
-We also played for example Tewksbury, Patriot, Sandy Burr, Stow Acres South, Meadow at Peabody, Campbell’s Scottish Highlands, Black Swan, George Wright, Overlook, Mt.
+There were 17 excursions.
+Because of weather problems, that number was down from our record 25 in 2021.
+We played Four Oaks, Stow Acres South, Meadow at Peabody, Campbell’s Scottish Highlands, Black Swan, Trull Brook, Green Meadow Jungle, Beverly, Butternut, Mt.
 Hood, Butter Brook and Red Tail.
-There are 35 people on the email invite list and usually we have 8 to 12 golfers for each excursion.
-If you want to be added to that email list for next year, let a committee member know or send a message to the league email, TSGLManagement@gmail.com.
-(And let us know if we should take you off.)
+There are 39 people on the email invite list and usually we have 8 to 12 golfers for each excursion.
+If you want to be added to (or removed from) that email list for next year, let a committee member know or send a message to the league email, TSGLManagement@gmail.com.

 This Winter: Indoor Golf, Ping Pong etc.

 We have a small group of golfers who like to play indoor golf on simulators at Big Sticks in Burlington.
-All our real clubs are used and we play famous courses around the world.
-If you would like to be on the email list for when we plan to play contact Arthur Daltas or Mike Mickelsen or drop us an email.
+All our real clubs are used, and we play famous courses around the world.
+If you would like to be on the email list for when we plan to play, contact Arthur Daltas or Mike Mickelsen or drop us an email.
 Or just go on your own when you can or take some lessons.
-Big Sticks owner Terry Felty has been a sponsor of our banquets.
+Big Sticks owner Terry Felty has been a sponsor of our luncheons: https://www.bigsticksgolf.com/

-Peter Yee is active with folks who play ping pong at the Lexington Community Center.
-Contact him or the Center if you are interested in that and the other activities at the center: https://www.lexingtonma.gov/511/Recreation-Community-Programs
+Peter Yee is active with folks who play ping pong at the Lexington Community Center Contact him or the Center if you are interested in that and the other activities at the center: https://www.lexingtonma.gov/511/Recreation-Community-Programs

-We hope your holidays and winter season are very happy and safe.
-We’ll see you on the course next year!
+We hope your holidays and winter season are very happy, healthy, and safe.
+We look forward to seeing you on the course next year!
 Watch your email for announcements.

 Best to all of you,